A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction

-Using our penalty ILE formulation, it is straightforward to model compressible solid structures so long as part of the solid boundary is not in contact with the fluid (i.e., the structure is not fully immersed).
-We enforce the kinematic constraint through the same penalty strategy as in the nearly incompressible model, except in this case, the additional representation of the fluid-structure interface is only a subset of the total solid boundary; see Fig.~\ref{fig:ILE_FSI_schematic-comp}.
-Because part of the solid boundary is allowed to freely move with no attachment or interaction with the physical fluid region, compressible structures can be considered despite enforcing the fluid incompressiblity in the extended computational domain.
+It is straightforward to use our penalty ILE formulation to model fully compressible solid structures so long as the structure is not fully immersed in fluid (i.e., part of the solid boundary is not in contact with the fluid).
+We enforce the kinematic constraint through the same penalty strategy as in the incompressible model, except in this case, the additional representation of the fluid-structure interface is only a subset of the total solid boundary; see Fig.~\ref{fig:ILE_FSI_schematic-comp}.
+Because part of the solid boundary does not contact the physical fluid subregion, the incompressibility of the extended fluid region does not constrain the volume of the structure.
 An example of such a model is flow through an enclosed tube or a reservoir for which the FSI coupling is enabled only at the inner surface of the tube while the outer side is handled through suitable boundary conditions for the structural model.